Bass fishing with lures is a national pastime and seriously good fun.

-The versaility of lipless crankbaits – which vary their depth according to the angle of your rod – are another popular choice that can be used effectively even around structure if fished careful.
+The versatility of lipless crankbaits – which vary their depth according to the angle of your rod – is another popular choice that can be used effectively even around structure if fished carefully.
 Their tight shimmying action is a real bass trigger.

-Top water lures are an essential for the shore based angler, not just because they are – in my opinion – the most fun way to fish for bass.
-The areas they are most effective tend to be close to shore – grass matts, docks, lily ponds and similar sections of cover.
+Top water lures are essential for the shore-based angler, not just because they are – in my opinion – the most fun way to fish for bass.
+The areas they are most effective tend to be close to shore – grass matts, docks, lily ponds, and similar sections of cover.

-For a start you can carry a far greater range of lures in your tackle box and you can fish vertical structure such as bridge pylons, rock walls and drop offs in deep water.
+For a start, you can carry a far greater range of lures in your tackle box and you can fish vertical structures such as bridge pylons, rock walls, and drop-offs in deep water.

-When it comes to additional options, the first one to mention is spinnerbaits – these are a great searching lure allowing you to fish and entire bay until you find the fish when you can stop and fish more carefully or change to a different lure type.
+When it comes to additional options, the first one to mention is spinnerbaits – these are great-searching lures allowing you to fish an entire bay until you find the fish when you can stop and fish more carefully or change to a different lure type.